-As an underground mine, the West Elk mine in Colorado must ventilate the mining space to reduce methane concentrations to safe levels for miners.
+As an underground mine, the West Elk mine in Colorado must ventilate the mining space to provide fresh air for our employees and to reduce methane concentrations to safe levels for miners.
 The mine employs a combination of forced air ventilation and boreholes drilled from the surface to extract the methane from the mine works as operations progress.
 West Elk's intensive and focused efforts have led to a significant reduction in methane emissions over the course of the past decade.